danielreidy7/js-practice-exersizes/README.md

 Passport Data processing at the Elf Airport.
 REGEX some more REGEX and then some hidden traps to fool your regex.
 ☘️☘️☘️ The luck of the 🇮🇪 I did a refresher course on regex LAST NIGHT! ☘️☘️☘️.
+Need to work on my conditional reasoning.
+Part 2 took far longer than it should have.
 [Solution](adventofcode/day_4/solution.js)